Epclusa® (sofosbuvir/velpatasvir)

 SOF=sofosbuvir

-SVR12=sustained virologic response 12 weeks post‑treatment
+SVR12=sustained virologic response 12 weeks after end of treatment

 VEL=velpatasvir